 Here are the main options available to you if you’re a parent looking to obtain health insurance for one or more of your children.

-Although some of the specifics are sure to differ based on a person’s employment situation and the state in which they live, in general, there are only a handful of choices available to those who are looking to obtain health insurance for one or more of their children.
+The specifics may differ based on your employment situation and the state you live.
+But in general, there are only a handful of choices available for obtaining health insurance for one or more children.

-For most folks, the main option for them and their children is to gain access to this kind of coverage through an employer, although many others acquire it by buying a private plan of one sort or another (usually via the government’s health insurance “marketplace,” although not always), Medicaid, or the Children’s Health Insurance Program.
+Most people gain access to this kind of coverage through an employer.
+But many others purchase private plans (usually via the government’s health insurance “marketplace”), Medicaid, or the Children’s Health Insurance Program.

 Which of these paths will be the best one for you and your child or children to take?
 That depends on quite a few different factors, too, though the information that follows should help to clarify matters at least a bit.

 If you’re like the average American, the most efficient way for you to secure health insurance for your children is to do so via a job.
-After all, this is how the majority of people in this country procure health insurance, according to a number of sources like Gallup, the Robert Wood Johnson Foundation, and even the U.S. Census Bureau.
+This is how most Americans get health insurance, according to a Gallup and the U.S. Census Bureau.

 That said, business owners aren’t offering health insurance to their employees as often as they have in the past.
-Plus, although it remains the option that’s most often turned to in situations such as this, there are still a lot of Americans who, for one reason or another, are unable to access health insurance in this way and have to do so using other avenues (such as the three that are described below).
+Plus,many Americans are unable to access health insurance this way.
+They must use other avenues.

-If employment-based health insurance is made available to you, though, it’s very likely to be the most cost-effective way for you to secure coverage for your child or children.
-Plus, if it’s considered by the federal government to be “affordable” and you turn it down, you probably won’t be allowed to take advantage of the tax credits or other forms of savings you otherwise would (because of your income) when you go to buy a plan through the so-called marketplace or one of the related exchanges.
+If employment-based health insurance is made available to you, it’s very likely to be the most cost-effective way for you to secure coverage for your child or children.
+Plus, if it’s considered by the federal government to be “affordable” and you can't turn it down.
+Should you refuse it, you won’t get the tax credits or savings when you shop for a plan in the marketplace or one of the exchanges.

 Should attaining health insurance for your children through a job prove to be an impossible task for whatever reason, you can always turn to private plans of various sorts.